-Lorna can be found in the Nurture Room or on the playground from 8.30-3.30 each day.
+Lorna can be found in the Nurture Room or on the playground each day.
 She is available to support with any concerns parents may have which affect their child or family.
 She provides information and advice on a range of issues as well as providing support to pupils during the school day.